Manger987/blog/README.md

 Then visit `http://localhost:8765` to see the welcome page.

+===== Data Base =====
+The SQL Sentence to mount the data base of the system is blog1.sql

+We have two types of the users
+First User - rol Administrator
+User: admin@admin.cl
+pass: admin123

+Second User - rol Reading
+User:lector@lector.cl
+pass:lector123

 ## Update

 Since this skeleton is a starting point for your application and various files